 - With the new duplicate layer selected, go to Filter > Sharpen > Unsharp Mask.
 If you're using Photoshop Elements, you'll need to go to Enhance > Unsharp Mask.

 - A dialog box will appear.
 Set the desired radius size, then choose the amount of sharpness to add.
 We recommend experimenting with different amounts of sharpening to see what looks best.
 You can look at the preview window above the sliders to see how sharpening is affecting the image.

 - Click the preview window to toggle the preview off and on.
 This is an easy way to compare the sharpened version with the original.
-To view a different part of the image, you can click and drag within the preview window.
+To view a different part of the image, click and drag within the preview window.
 Note that you'll also see the preview in the main document window.

 Open the hawk_fullsize.jpg example file, duplicate the background layer, and apply an unsharp mask.
 Adjust the settings to find a balance between sharpness and a loss of detail.